HSUPipeline/Overview/Codemap.md

 ## Associated Tools

 The following are tools associated with HSNPipeline:
-- [spiketools](https://github.com/spiketools/spiketools), a module for analyzing single-unit data
+- [spiketools](https://github.com/spiketools/spiketools), a module for analyzing single-neuron data